Search

 The Alabama Hills, nestled in the foothills of the Sierra Nevada just west of Lone Pine, is one of Hollywood’s favorite filming locations.
 This monumental landscape provides a myriad of settings for movie backgrounds and evocative scenes.
 The beautiful rock formations of the hills bordered by a vast open plain rising majestically to the snow capped mountains beyond has been a prime location since the early 1900s.

-This backdrop has been used to portray numerous and various settings from around the world including that of the valleys of the Himalayas (in Gunga Din, 1939), the Arabian Desert (in Iron Man, 2008) and the ever-evocative American Wild West (in Bad Day at Black Rock, 1954).
-It was this essence of the Wild West that originally drew producers here and hundreds of western feature films and TV shows were set in this diverse and expansive landscape.
+This backdrop has been used to portray many different settings around the world.
+These include the valleys of the Himalayas (in Gunga Din, 1939), the Arabian Desert (in Iron Man, 2008), and the ever-evocative American Wild West (in Bad Day at Black Rock, 1954).
+It was this essence of the Wild West that originally drew producers here.
+Hundreds of western feature films and TV shows were set in this diverse and expansive landscape.

 Stop 2: Manzanar National Historic Site (mile 11.7)